This post may contain affiliate links.

 Mexico’s best spas

 Besides, I explained to Mark (at least in my head).
 If you’re going to sample tropical togetherness it might as well be at one of Mexico’s best spas.
-Voted the top spa in the world by Virtuoso Magazine in 2010, the Grand Velas Riviera Maya spa is not your average tack-a-few-treatment-rooms-onto-a-resort-and-call-it-a-wellness-oasis type of a facility.
+Voted the top spa in the world by Virtuoso Magazine, the Grand Velas Riviera Maya spa is not your average tack-a-few-treatment-rooms-onto-a-resort-and-call-it-a-wellness-oasis type of a facility.

 The spa is the focal point of our section of the hotel, the Zen Suites, one of three sections at the Grand Velas Resort.